How to crawl large websites

 Once you've done this, wait around 5 seconds for the purple button at the top left to change from 'Pausing' to 'Paused.'

-At this point you'll notice that there is now an option to 'Resume' in the top right.
+At this point, you'll notice that there is now an option to 'Resume' in the top right.

 To see a list of paused audits, click to view the Paused tab:

-Hit 'View Progress' to return to the progress screen, where you can then hit 'Resume' to set the Audit running again.
+Hit View Progress to return to the progress screen, where you can then hit Resume to set the Audit running again.

-If pausing is not an option, and/or you regularly need to crawl large sites continuously for several days, Sitebulb Cloud may be a better choice for you an your team.
+If pausing is not an option, and/or you regularly need to crawl large sites continuously for several days, Sitebulb Cloud may be a better choice for you and your team.
 It allows you to run large audits uninterrupted and at scale, as well as collaborate on shared projects.
 More about Sitebulb Cloud here.

 A Word on Disk Space

-A site with 100,000+ URLs could take up anything from 250 MB to around 2 GB.
 There's no easy way to know how much space you'll need before you start the Audit, but bear in mind that the more data you collect, the more disk space will be required.

 In particular, 'Link Analysis' can take up a lot of disk space, as the numbers can grow huge very quickly.